Prostate cancer screenings

 Benefits and Risks of Screenings

-The benefit of any cancer screening test is to find cancer early, when it easier to treat.
+The benefit of any cancer screening test is to find cancer early, when it is easier to treat.
 But the value of PSA screening for prostate cancer is debated.
 No single answer fits all men.

 Prostate cancer often grows very slowly.
 PSA levels can begin to rise years before a cancer causes any symptoms or problems.
 It is also very common as men age.
 In many cases, the cancer will not cause any problems or shorten a man's life span.